Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_08.md

       ...
     }

-> Note: You'll have to extend `MeteorComponent` to make the user property reactive.
-We'll learn more about MeteorComponent later in this tutorial.
+> Notice that you have to extend `PartiesForm` with `MeteorComponent` to make the user property reactive.
+> That's because this class adds a few Meteor specific methods to a child inheritor, used to implement reactivity (as above) or Meteor's pub/sub data transfer.
+> We'll learn more about MeteorComponent later on the next step, where we'll be subscribing to server publications.

 Call `this.user` and you will see that it returns the same object as `Meteor.user()`.
 The new property is reactive and can be used in any template, for example: